RENCI-NRIG/X-CITE/theme2/SF100/index.md

 [vim]: https://www.vim.org/
 [emacs]: https://www.gnu.org/software/emacs/

-If you use [JupyerLab][jupyerlab], use the editor there.
+If you use [JupyterHub][jupyterhub], use the editor there.
 If you use [NoMachine][nomachine], use the menu system to find an editor that works for you.